 On February 6, 2018, Mr. Wynn resigned as CEO and Chairman of the Board of Directors after allegations of inappropriate personal conduct by Mr. Wynn in the workplace were reported in a January 26, 2018 Wall Street Journal article.
 The resulting controversy related to Mr. Wynn and his separation from the Company could significantly harm our business in numerous ways, including in ways that we cannot predict.
 As discussed elsewhere in this Form 10-K, gaming regulators in Macau, Massachusetts and Nevada are reviewing the situation.
-Each of these regulatory authorities has extensive power to license and oversee the operations of our casino resorts and could take action against the Company and its related licensees or Mr. Wynn, including actions that could affect the ability or terms upon which our subsidiaries hold their gaming licenses and concessions, the suitability of the Company to continue as a stockholder of those subsidiaries, and/or the suitability of Mr. Wynn to continue as a stockholder of the Company.
+Each of these regulatory authorities has extensive power to license and oversee the operations of our casino resorts and could take action against the Company and its related licensees or Mr. Wynn, including actions that could affect the ability or terms upon which our subsidiaries hold their gaming licenses and concessions, the suitability of the Company to continue as a stockholder of the subsidiaries, and/or the suitability of Mr. Wynn to continue as a stockholder of the Company.
 As discussed in Item 3-"Legal Proceedings" and Item 8-"Financial Statements and Supplementary Data," Note 14, "Commitments and Contingencies-Litigation," lawsuits have been filed against the Company and our Board of Directors arising out of the allegations against Mr. Wynn, and such claims present a number of risks, including distraction of management, assertions that could affect our reputation, and potential legal liabilities.
-Additional allegations have been and may in the future affect the course of proceedings and the parties' position in litigation in which Elaine P. Wynn, Mr. Wynn's former spouse, submitted a cross claim seeking to void a stockholders agreement to which she and Mr. Wynn are parties.
-The cross claim, if successful, could increase the possibility of a change in control occurring for purposes of certain Wynn Las Vegas, LLC debt documents.
+Additional allegations have been and may in the future be asserted against Mr. Wynn and/or the Company, and additional regulatory or legal proceedings involving the Company may be commenced in the future.
+The developments regarding Mr. Wynn have and may in the future affect the course of proceedings and the parties' position in litigation in which Elaine P. Wynn, Mr. Wynn's former spouse, submitted a cross claim seeking to void a stockholders agreement to which she and Mr. Wynn are parties.
+The cross claim, if successful, could increase the possibility of a change in control occurrin certain Wynn Las Vegas, LLC debt documents.
 For additional information on the cross claim, see Item 8-"Financial Statements and Supplementary Data," Note 14, "Commitments and Contingencies."
 In addition, the Company's integrated resort business model was pioneered by Mr. Wynn.
 Our business, reputation, and competitive position may now suffer as a result of our association with Mr. Wynn, or as a result of his separation from the Company and the loss of his skills and experience.